e-h-h/chronoshift.js/README.md

 When new Chronoshift comes, it create a test task (with no action) and log its creation, so you can see what your logs will be looks like.

     // last ten records
     cs.showLogs(-10);
     //first ten records
     cs.showLogs(0, 10);
     //all after 42'nd record
     cs.showLogs(42);
     //records from 256 to 512
     cs.showLogs(256, 512);

 If you need to see what tasks are seted now you can use:

     cs.showTasks(startOrSet, end);

 Arguments are the same as in showLogs, but as first parameter you can use array with ids or names of tasks.
-Note that integers in 'startOrSet' and 'end' not order of creation,  it is position in stack of tasks.
+Note that integers in 'startOrSet' and 'end' not order of creation or pid, it is position in stack of tasks.

     //show 5 task after 1337
     cs.showTasks(1337, 1337 + 5);
     //show tasks with names'vene', 'vidi', 'vici' and one with pid 23 cs.showTasks(['vene', 'vidi', 'vici', 23]);

 Note that both of this methods use experimental console api method console.table() and not guaranted to work properly.
 If you want to use your own visualisation of logs and tasks you should use fields cs.logs and cs.tasks.
 For example: